Welcome to the Artist Toolbox

 Side note on ticket sales and advance tickets:

 Festival Assistants sell tickets on the doors during the Fringe.
 Pre-sales leading up to and during the Fringe are handled via GoOut ticket agency.
-Prices of course vary depending if the customer is a student etc. Please understand that pre-sales make up a small part of the overall sales for the festival.
-The vast majority are walk-ups/door sales.
+Prices of course vary depending if the customer is a student etc.

 Your print materials during the festival